 When it rains at Disney heavily enough to impact guests, you'll find that many outdoor attractions will be closed for safety reasons, and people not in the know will be stuck on what to do instead.

-Whether you’re in the theme parks or elsewhere on Disney property, here are some great ideas for a rainy day at Disney World.
+Whether you’re in the theme parks or elsewhere on Disney property, here are some great ideas for things to do when it rains at Disney World.

 Disney has plenty of sit-down restaurants with table service to enjoy, and these are fantastic ways to spend a couple of hours when it’s raining.
 Every theme park has its own sit-down restaurants, as well as plenty of options in the resorts and at Disney Springs.